HiYulia/P2P-_Data-driven-Strategy/README.md

 ![Image of regression](https://github.com/xinyueniu/P2P-_Data-driven-Strategy/blob/master/regression.png)

 For this project, I chose M1—Pessimistic.
-Since Neural Network has the lowest R^2, we use Neural Network for the next steps.
+Since Random Forest has the Highest R^2, we use Neural Network for the next steps.
 ## Optimization
 four Strategies that can be used